 The Skokie Park District takes pride in its ability to serve the more than 63,000 residents of Skokie, Illinois and its customers throughout Chicagoland.
-Whether protecting natural resources, preserving historical sites or providing thousands of unique recreational opportunities within its more than 240 acres of parkland, the district has offered a multitude of quality programs since 1928.
+Whether protecting natural resources, preserving historical sites or providing thousands of unique recreational opportunities within its more than 240 acres of parkland, the district has offered a multitude of parks and quality programs for nearly a century.

 In addition to its diverse array of programs and special events, the Skokie Park District also offers summer camps, state-licensed full-day childcare and preschool, and before- and after-school care for grades K-5.
 The district is a past winner of the “National Gold Medal for Excellence in Park and Recreation Management.”

-Are the Park District and the Village of Skokie two different entities?
+The Skokie Park District and the Village of Skokie are two different entities.

 Is the Skokie Park District Chartered?